-Opens a menu where you can assign up to four PARAMETER page parameters to the PITCH BEND or pitch bend data from incoming MIDI.
+Opens a menu where you can assign up to four PARAMETER page parameters to the pitch bend.
+The pitch bend from incoming MIDI sent to the Digitone from external devices affects the assigned parameters.
 Press [YES] to open the menu.

-You can also press [PTCH] to access this menu directly.
+You can select parameters from the SYN1, SYN2, FLTR, AMP, and LFO PARAMETER pages.
 Turn the DATA ENTRY knobs A-D to select the track parameters that you wish to assign.
 Press [YES] to confirm the selection.
-Then use DATA ENTRY knobs E-H to set the modulation depth of the parameters (0.00-127.00).
-The depth is an offset of the original parameter value.
+Then use DATA ENTRY knobs E-H to set the modulation depth of the four track parameters.
+The depth is an offset of the original track parameter value.